-Dr. Mallon’s practice includes intellectual property due diligence, Patent Office appeals, preparation and prosecution of patent applications, and counseling on patent strategy, patent infringement and licensing issues.
+Joe's practice includes intellectual property due diligence, Patent Office appeals, preparation and prosecution of patent applications, and counseling on patent strategy, patent infringement and licensing issues.
 He represents clients in a wide range of technologies, including chemicals, polymers, pharmaceuticals, materials science, adhesives, coatings, composite materials, medical devices, semiconductor fabrication, and microelectromechanical system (MEMS) fabrication.

-Dr. Mallon was recognized as one of "The World's Leading Patent Professionals" in the Intellectual Asset Management "IAM Patent 1000" publication in 2015.
-He was also named a 2013, 2014 and 2015 “Life Science Star” by LMG Life Sciences in recognition of the strength of his patent prosecution, strategy and portfolio management practice.
-He is recognized by both print and on-line news media for his experience relating to patent matters, and has been quoted numerous times, including by the San Diego Daily Transcript, Milwaukee Wisconsin Journal Sentinel, Law360, and InsideCounsel.
+Joe was recognized as one of the "World's Leading Patent Professionals" in the Intellectual Asset Management "IAM Patent 1000" publication from 2015 to 2018.
+He was also named a “Life Science Star” from 2013 to 2018 and 2022 to 2023 by LMG Life Sciences in recognition of the strength of his patent prosecution, strategy and portfolio management practice.
+He is recognized by both print and on-line news media for his experience relating to patent matters, and has been quoted numerous times, including by IPWatchdog, San Diego Daily Transcript, Orange County Business Journal, Milwaukee Wisconsin Journal Sentinel, Law360, Healthline and InsideCounsel.

 He has presented numerous speeches to legal and technical organizations, including AIPLA and participants in the Biotechnology/Chemical/Pharmaceutical Partnership at the U.S Patent Office.
 He has also provided technical training to U.S. Patent Examiners in the Patent Examiner Technical Training Program.